muntahics/cn5006/week3/README.md

 # Name: MD Muntahi Hossain
 # Student ID: 2874263
-My Reflection for week2's learning:
+My Reflection for week3's learning:

-This week was about MongoDB and How to use it using query and GUI (Mongo DB Compass).
-It was about how to run CRUD operations find, insert, update, and delete a document.
-How to group by running aggregation queries.
+This week was about NodeJS functions, parameters, arrow functions, modules, local moudles, core modules, exportation of modules.
-Today we were learning how to interact with the MongoDB Database.
+I have learnt the creation of classes and constructing them using instances.
+This week was focused on how to write reusable functions using node js.

-I have learnt about the functions for interacting with MongoDB Database.
-How to filter, update, delete and process the database information.
+This lab helped to understand that if we don't call a function, it will not execute.

-I have also learnt about the Mongo DB Atlas which is a cloud based Mongo DB server.
-The aggregation functions were helpful for processing the data.
+The functions are really helpful to create dynamic and interactive web applications.
+This is feeling like I am making some progress through my coursework.

 ## Week3 Portfolio Exercise